Zewen-Yang/Zewen-Yang/README.md

 <img align="right" alt="GIF" src="./images/debug.gif" width="300" />
 <p>
-I am a Postdoctoral Researcher at the Center for Artificial Intelligence in Public Health Research, Robert Koch Institute in Berlin and a Ph.D. holder in Control Science & Engineering from the Technical University of Munich and Harbin Engineering University.
+I am a Postdoctoral Researcher at the Center for Artificial Intelligence in Public Health Research, Robert Koch Institute in Berlin and a Ph.D. holder in Computer Science and Control Science & Engineering from the Technical University of Munich and Harbin Engineering University.
 My expertise lies in the fields of Multi-Agent System, Machine Learning, Control Theory, Robotics, Bioinfromatics, and Data Visualization.
 </p>

 <a href="https://zewen-yang.github.io/"><img alt="More about me" title="Sponsorship Tiers" src="https://custom-icon-badges.demolab.com/badge/-Personal%20Homepage%20&raquo&raquo&raquo -1F222E?style=for-the-badge&logoColor=white&logo=link-external"/></a>